freeCodeCamp/freeCodeCamp/docs/devops.md

    Are you sure you want to continue? [y/N] y
    ```

-   Select yes (y), to remove everything that is not in use.
+   Select yes (y) to remove everything that is not in use.

 ## Updating Node.js versions on VMs